LLMSOS/USTAgent/README.md

 # USTAgent

-**UST agent can answer the questions related to the information of the course and daily events in HKUST.**
+**UST agent utilizes ChatGPT to answer the questions related to the information of any course and daily events in HKUST.**

 ## Introduction
 The required packages are listed in requirements.txt.
 To install the required packages, please run the following command in the terminal: